Visa policy of Mali: Visa exemption

 Holders of diplomatic and service category passports of Brazil, China, Cuba, Russia and Rwanda do not require a visa for a maximum period of 90 days.

 Nationals of any country with a diplomatic and service passports do not require a visa for a maximum period of up to 1 month.

 Nationals of China holding passports for public affairs do not require a visa for a maximum stay of 90 days.

 Visa exemption agreement for diplomatic, service, official passports was signed with South Africa but not yet ratified.

 Visa on arrival

-Nationals of the following 2 countries may apply for a visa on arrival for a maximum stay of 3 months.
-Up until 9 March 2015, many countries were also eligible for visa on arrival:
+Nationals of Rwanda may apply for a visa on arrival for a maximum stay of 3 months.
+Up until 9 March 2015, many countries were also eligible for visa on arrival.